ugeneunipro/docs/content/workflow-designer/workflow-elements/transcription-factor/build-frequency-matrix-element.md

 # Build Frequency Matrix Element

-Builds a frequency matrix.
-Frequency matrices are used for probabilistic recognition of transcription factor binding sites.
+This component constructs a frequency matrix.
+Frequency matrices are used for the probabilistic recognition of transcription factor binding sites.

 **Element type:** fmatrix-build